 The benefits of hands-on, active learning are firmly established, yet a lot of difference exists between being able to touch something and being able to create something.
 The latter allows students to practice skills in demand in the modern economy.

-This past June, the exhibitor floor at the 2017 ISTE Conference provided an inspiring snapshot for the rise of skills-based learning options and environments across the American educational landscape.
+The exhibitor floors at ed-tech conferences provide an inspiring snapshot for the rise of skills-based learning options and environments across the American educational landscape.
 Educators and schools are realizing they need to provide more experiential learning experiences for the next generation of makers.
-One way is through learning environments called “makerspaces”.
+One way is through learning environments called makerspaces.

 What is a Makerspace?